MeshackMumo03/AutoGitGram/README.md

 ## V1 Overview
-**Version 1** tries to fetche public GitHub repositories, generates a brief summary along with an image, and posts them to Instagram.
+**Version 1** tries to fetch public GitHub repositories, generates a brief summary along with an image, and posts them to Instagram.
 If posting fails, it sends an email notification.

 ## Features
 - Fetches public repositories from GitHub.